chancsy/Websites-BestMFA/README.md

 # Websites-BestMFA
-List of websites with their best 2FA options.
+List of websites with their best MFA options.

 ## Introduction
 One fine day in 2022, bought my security token and its spare, logged in to my favorite website to start securing it.
 Account Settings, Security and Privacy> WAIT, where is the setting that says, add security token?